5 reasons why working with a Cloud Partner is a good idea

 In my career as an entrepreneur and Cloud Advisor, people often ask me about the benefits of working with a partner when it comes using public Cloud resources.
 I will try to give you a brief answer to this question summarising my expertise in the best practices as well as our company's experience of being a public Cloud partner.

 Types of Partnerships

-Reseller.
-A partner that provides you with an access to the public Cloud services via their own console.
-They also deal with billing and provide billing related administrative support.
+- Reseller.
+A partner that provides you with access to the public cloud services via their own console.
+They also deal with billing and provide billing-related administrative support.

-MSP - Managed Service Provider.
-A partner that actually takes care of the customer's public Cloud environment, and acts as external DevOps or infrastructure team, in accordance with SRE (site reliability engineering) principals.
+- MSP - Managed Service Provider.
+A partner that actually takes care of the customer's public cloud environment, and acts as an external DevOps or infrastructure team, in accordance with SRE (site reliability engineering) principals.